The following post is from Lisa of The Pennington Point: Step by Step Mantle Decorating

 The mantle is the centerpiece of the room.
-With such a long, shallow space it can be challenging to decorate.
-And if you’re anything like me you like to switch it up from time to time.
+It can be challenging to decorate with such a long, shallow space.
+And if you’re anything like me, you switch it up from time to time.
 I change mine with each season.
-Now that fall is right around the corner, I am ready to make a change.
+Now that fall is right around the corner.
+I am ready to make a change.

 I start with a blank mantle.
 The only thing I leave is the picture above (although you might want to change that every season too!)

 I started with tall twigs in a mercury glass vase because they add a nice height without adding any color.
 It needs that texture of glass and nature.